Nothing looks worse--and performs worse--than old electrical outlets. They are unsightly. Plugs slip out of them. They are dangerous.

 - 12 Gauge Wire: This is a heavier, higher capacity wire used for GFCI outlets and higher amperage uses.
 Rated for 20 amps.

 The wire size should be imprinted on the side of the cable sheath.
 If not, you can check wire size by means of an inexpensive wire gauge that you can buy at most hardware stores.

 You have a choice of two methods of attaching the wires, the second one being most electricians' preferred method because it grips the wires stronger.
 However, most homeowners will find the first method, back wiring, to be easier and just as effective.

-- Back Wiring: You can "back wire" an outlet by pushing the wires into spring-loaded grip holes in back of the outlet.
-Make sure that about 3/8" wire covering is removed from the end of the wire before inserting in hole.
-If bare wire still shows after wire is inserted, remove and slightly trim down wire before trying again.
+- Back Wiring: You can "back wire" an outlet by pushing the wires into spring-loaded grip holes in the back of the outlet.
+Make sure that about 3/8" wire covering is removed from the end of the wire before inserting in the hole.
+If bare wire still shows after the wire is inserted, remove and slightly trim down wire before trying again.
 The aim is to avoid having any bare wire showing.

 - Side Wiring: The preferable method is to screw the wires into the sides of the outlet.
 This is better because the screws give you a stronger grip.
 Like the "back wire" method, trim back the wire covering so that only the bare minimum is showing to make contact with the screw.
 Screw in as tightly as you can.

 Take this opportunity to clean up the receptacle box with your shop vacuum before re-installing the new outlet.
 Also, tape up any frayed or nicked wires with electric tape (though if the wires are badly deteriorated, you may have to trim back and replace with new wire).